 Main Course Growing up, there were certain foods on the menus that my mother cooked for us.
 Some were my favourites.
 Ackee & saltfish (when she could afford the latter), curried chicken served with rice and peas and of course, oxtail and beans.
 Jamaican cuisine, if I may say so, is quite enticing and these dishes are among the best tasting.
 However, there were other side dishes on my mother’s menu.
 The one that would stay on my palate for ages was guilt.
 Mind you, she was not a Catholic

 The Most Popular Promise I know the most popular New Year’s resolution is to lose weight and get fit.
 It is also the one that most people give up the quickest.
 But this past winter I hit my heaviest weight of my life.
 And I was farthest from my fitness goal.
 Though I was still working out and eating “healthy-ish” I got to the point where I was uncomfortable in my skin.
-And the brutal winter temperatures made going outside torturous most days.
-For me to say that is alarming
+To get into the best shape possible and be healthy, you may want consider some Fitness Trainers, in

 Broken Promises Anyone can make a promise.
 The real question is whether they will actually keep it.
 In my books, some of the most painful broken promises are the ones we make to ourselves.
 You truly have to be dedicated to your personal growth and willing to do what it takes to keep your resolutions, if that is your preferred name for the promises you made.
 Those resolutions, intentions or promises you made, say on New Year’s Eve, came about because you either have dreamed about attaining those specific goals.